-The Case Management Entity (CME) designee shall ensure that a comprehensive emergency and disaster plan is created initially and reviewed at least quarterly.
-A copy of the emergency and disaster plan must be provided to the beneficiary or primary caregiver to place in a prominent location in the primary private residence.
+Mandatory Requirement for Emergency and Disaster Planning.
+The Case Management Entity (CME) designee shall ensure that a comprehensive emergency and disaster plan is created initially and updated at least quarterly.
+A copy of the emergency and disaster plan must be provided to the beneficiary to place in a prominent location in the primary private residence.
 The emergency and disaster plan must be shared with in-home service providers and adult health service providers.
-The plan must document family, friends, neighbors, community volunteers, IHA agencies, and licensed home care agencies, when possible, in the event of an emergency or an unplanned occurrence.
-An emergency (backup plan) and disaster plan are necessary to inform service providers and first responders on how to manage a medical emergency, disaster preparedness and the identification of a safe residential location in the event the residence is not safe to remain due to a disaster.
-The emergency plan is used for times when the formally (In-home aide, coordinated caregiving, or personal assistant) arranged support system is unavailable during regularly scheduled work hours and when the unpaid informal support system is unavailable.
+The plan must document family, friends, neighbors, community volunteers and licensed home care agencies, when possible, in the event of an emergency or an unplanned occurrence.
+An emergency and disaster plan are necessary to inform service providers and first responders on how to manage a medical emergency, disaster preparedness and the identification of a safe residential location in the event the residence is not safe to remain due to a disaster.
+The emergency plan is used for times when the formally (In-home aide or personal assistant) arranged support system is unavailable during regularly scheduled work hours and when the unpaid informal support system is unavailable.

 For new applicants with any of the listed conditions addressed above, a 90-day calendar service plan may be implemented.
 During this 90-calendar day period, an evaluation is made to determine if risks can be reasonably mitigated to ensure health and welfare.
-If health and welfare cannot be maintained as evidenced by continuous monitoring and support, the 90-day service plan will end and a recommendation of disenrollment will be issued.
+If health and welfare cannot be maintained, the 90-day service plan will end.
 A fair hearing process will be initiated.